tomarv2/prometheus/README.md

 **Note:**
 - I am using EFS to store all the deployment related files.
-For example all files for prometheus, blackbox, etc are stored in EFS and shared by all the k8s cluster.
+For example all files for prometheus, blackbox, etc are stored in EFS and shared by all the k8s clusters.

 <p align="center">
   <img width="700" height="370" src="https://files.gitter.im/tomarv2/W5zT/Screen-Shot-2020-04-22-at-11.43.39-PM.png">